awsdocs/aws-codebuild-user-guide/doc_source/how-to-create-pipeline.md

      opsworks:DescribeLayers
      ```

 1. In the AWS region selector, choose the region where your build project AWS resources are located\.
-This region must also support AWS CodeBuild\.
-For more information, see [AWS CodeBuild](https://docs.aws.amazon.com/general/latest/gr/rande.html#codebuild_region) in the "Regions and Endpoints" topic in the *Amazon Web Services General Reference*\.
+This region must also support CodeBuild\.
+For more information, see [CodeBuild](https://docs.aws.amazon.com/general/latest/gr/rande.html#codebuild_region) in the "Regions and Endpoints" topic in the *Amazon Web Services General Reference*\.

 1. Create a pipeline\.
-If an AWS CodePipeline information page is displayed, choose **Create pipeline**\.
+If a CodePipeline information page is displayed, choose **Create pipeline**\.
 If a **Pipelines** page is displayed, choose **Create pipeline**\.

 1. On the **Step 1: Choose pipeline settings** page, for **Pipeline name**, enter a name for the pipeline \(for example, **CodeBuildDemoPipeline**\)\.
 If you choose a different name, be sure to use it throughout this procedure\.